opencog/atomspace/opencog/query/README-constraint.md

 These require specialized theory solvers (e.g., Z3, CVC5, Yices)
 which are beyond our current scope.
 We treat them as opaque.

-### Strategy for Complex Constraints
+### Strategy for Opaque Constraints

-For Tier 3 constraints, the system should:
+For opaque constraints, the system should:
 1. Identify which variables they depend on
 2. Wait until all those variables are bound
 3. Evaluate and fail immediately if unsatisfied